-When do I need to pay?
+When do I need to pay Corporation Tax?

-This is the main problem with corporation tax – the payment deadline is different from other major taxes, such as income tax and VAT, and you have to pay corporation tax before you file your company tax return.
+This is the main problem with Corporation Tax – the payment deadline is different from other major taxes, such as income tax and VAT, and you have to pay corporation tax before you file your company tax return.

 Invariably, you have to pay your corporation tax within nine months of the end of the accounting period for your previous financial year.
 So if, like many firms, your accounting period comes to an end on March 31, you must settle your corporation tax bill by January 1 the following year.

-How do I pay?
+How do I pay Corporation Tax?

 If you’re desperate to cling to the old way of doing things, and want to pay by cheque, you can still do so; but now you have to deposit the cheque with your bank or building society – HMRC classifies this as electronic payment.

 Alternatively you can pay by direct debit – all you need to do is register with HMRC Online Services, then the website will take you through the direct debit process step-by-step.
 As long as you can wait five days for the payment to go through, you shouldn’t have any problems.

 To pay through Billpay, you must have your credit or debit card number to hand, along with the corporation tax reference number.
 This method of payment is slightly quicker than direct debit; it usually takes only three days.

-If you prefer to use your internet or telephone banking service, or Bacs, to make the payment, that’s fine as well.
+If you prefer to use your internet or telephone banking service, or BACS, to make the payment, that’s fine as well.
 All you’ll need are HMRC’s bank details, as well as your corporation tax reference number.
 Again, this’ll take around three working days to go through.

 But if you’re really up against it, and you need to make your corporation tax payment asap, there’s only one method – CHAPS.
 This method may be expensive, but it’ll make sure the money reaches HMRC from your bank same-day.

-A document published in 2012 titled ‘Making tax easier, quicker and simpler for small businesses’, outlines how the Government and HMRC’s plans to make the tax system easier and simpler for small businesses to understand and deal with.
+A document published in 2012 titled ‘Making tax easier, quicker and simpler for small businesses’, outlines how the government and HMRC plan to make the tax system easier and simpler for small businesses to understand and deal with.